ip2location/ipinfodb-php/README.md

  - Page redirection according to country
  - Geotargeting in advertisement

-IPInfoDB free API is using IP2Location LITE version.
+IPInfoDB free API uses the geolocation data from [IP2Location LITE database](https://lite.ip2location.com).
 IP2Location Commercial version provides higher accuracy is available at https://www.ip2location.com/web-service with no rate limit.

 ## Methods
 Below are the methods supported in this class.